simepavlic/real-time-tracking-system/README.md

 ## Usage
 1. Sending Events:

-To send an event, make a GET request to the endpoint localhost:8080/<accountId>?data=<data>.
-Replace <accountId> with the account ID and <data> with the data for the event.
+To send an event, make a GET request to the endpoint localhost:{servicePort}/{accountId}?data={data}.
+Replace {servicePort} with tracking service port, {accountId} with the account ID and {data} with the data for the event.

 2. CLI Client: